isaisa002/BrokeBrokers-SOEN341-ProjectF2023/README.md

 ### 7.2.
 User Responsibilities:

 You confirm that you meet the legal requirements for entering contracts and are not prohibited by law from accessing our services.
 If you are a minor below the legal age of majority in your province, you can only use our services under parental supervision.
-If you are a parent allowing a minor to use our services, you are responsible for ensuring the minor agrees to these terms, monitoring their use, and supervising their online behavior.
+If you are a parent allowing a minor to use our services, you are responsible for ensuring the minor agrees to these terms, monitoring their use, and supervising their online behaviour.

 ### 7.3.
 Prohibited Activities:
-The inclusion of links or linkages to the Broke Broker website on the websites of people or organisations that publish violent, pornographic, or otherwise gravely offensive material is explicitly forbidden.
-Additionally, it is expressly forbidden for anybody, or any organisation involved in real estate world to publish links on their websites that lead people to the Broke Brokers website and engage in direct or indirect competition with Broke Brokers.
+The inclusion of links or linkages to the Broke Broker website on the websites of people or organizations that publish violent, pornographic, or otherwise gravely offensive material is explicitly forbidden.
+Additionally, it is expressly prohibited for anybody or any organization involved in the real estate world to publish links on their websites that lead people to the Broke Brokers' website and engage in direct or indirect competition with Broke Brokers.
 We reserve the right to delete, without prior notice, any suspicious publications.

 ### 7.4.
 Content Guidelines: